 We need to see the impact of this corruption in order to change it.
 That is my first goal with “Sick to Death!”

 Maggie Hadleigh-West is the writer, director, and producer of three award-winning documentaries: War Zone, Player Hating: A Love Story, and Sick to Death!
 You can learn more about Maggie’s work at her website, YoMaggie.com.
-You can watch an 8-minute trailer for “Sick to Death!” online.
+More information about the documentary is available at the site, www.sick2death.com.
+You can rent or buy “Sick to Death” online at Vimeo.